 mStable can support numerous mASSETS.
 Each mASSET is pegged to a unique asset, such as fiat currency (US Dollar, Japanese Yen), a Consumer Price Index, a commodity like Gold, or a cryptocurrency like Bitcoin.

-Each mAsset is backed by a basket of existing whitelisted tokenised assets of that same peg.
+Each mASSET is backed by a basket of existing whitelisted tokenised assets of that same peg.

-Each whitelisted asset within a basket (hereafter bAsset) will have a max weight that determines its maximum possible weighting in that basket.
-A max weight is important as:
+Each bASSET will have a max weight that determines its highest possible weighting in that basket.

-It creates an upper-bound to the amount of mAssets a user may mint for an undervalued bAsset.
+It creates an upper-bound to the amount of mASSETS a user may mint for an undervalued bASSET.

 New bASSETS can be added should they be deemed secure and stable by the governance system.
-Conversely, a bAsset can be removed should the governance system consider it too risky for inclusion in a basket.
+Conversely, a bASSET can be removed should the governance system consider it too risky for inclusion in a basket.

-As with other mAssets, the MTA holders will be the governors of mMeta.
-However, there will be no fees for the mMeta asset and MTA will not act as a direct backstop to mMeta.
-This is because the underlying assets of mMeta are mAssets (which already incur fees and can be re-collateralised by MTA).
+As with other mASSETS, the Meta holders will be the governors of Metastable.
+However, there will be no fees for the Metastable asset and Meta will not act as a direct backstop to Metastable.
+This is because the underlying assets of Metastable are mASSETS (which already incur fees and can be re-collateralised by Meta).